redwoodjs/redwoodjs-com-archive/docs/services.md

 }
 ```

-The simplest rule you can add which actually adds some security is to just require authentication before every service function call:
+The simplest rule you can add which actually adds some security is to just require authentication before every Service function call:

 ```javascript
 import { requireAuth } from 'src/lib/auth'